NEW YORK -- The New York Rangers will not go down quietly. They will instead go to Boston for Game 5.

 "Goonies never say die," Kreider told NHL.com.

 Rangers coach John Tortorella made some drastic lineup changes for the must-win game.
-He scratched both Brad Richards and Arron Asham and inserted a pair of grinders, Kris Newbury and Micheal Haley, into the lineup to play on the fourth line with Derek Dorsett.
+He scratched Brad Richards and Arron Asham and inserted a pair of grinders, Kris Newbury and Micheal Haley, to play on the fourth line with Derek Dorsett.
 As a result, Kreider was bumped up into a second-line role to play with Rick Nash.

 The two hooked up on the game-winner.